West Isles Parish, New Brunswick

 West Isles is a geographic parish in Charlotte County, New Brunswick, Canada.
 (Note: The Territorial Division Act divides the province into 152 parishes, the cities of Saint John and Fredericton, and one town of Grand Falls.
 The Interpretation Act clarifies that parishes include any local government within their borders.)

 For governance purposes, it is part of the Southwest rural district, which is a member of the Southwest New Brunswick Service Commission.

 Prior to the 2023 governance reform, it comprised a single local service district (LSD), which was a member of the Southwest New Brunswick Service Commission (SNBSC).

 The parish comprises dozens of offshore islands but only the largest, Deer Island, is inhabited.
 There are no bridges and only Deer Island has ferry service.

 Historian William Francis Ganong considered the name to come from the islands' position.

 History

 West Isles was erected in 1786 as one of the original parishes of the county, including Deer Island, Campobello, and Grand Manan, and islands in Cobscook Bay.

+In 1822, eight Justices of the Peace in Charlotte County brought complaint about "conduct derogatory to the character of Magistrates" against two West Isles justices, Warren Hatheway and Gilbert Ruggles.